stjohnd777/blizz-test/README.md

 ---
 - #### Some Remark
     - The build system is cmake.
-    - The Unit Test frame ork is Catch2 a header only.
+    - The Unit Test frame ork is Catch2.
-    - The TimeMetric class is not part of the code base but provided to give timing stats, and this class came from my Utilities on GitHub.
+    - The TimeMetric class is not part of the test  but provided to give timing stats.
     - The reader should be able to use any IDE with CMake to run the unit test.
-There is a main method provided just in case cmake goes wrong.
 ---

 #### Hearthstone Engineering Test